BillyStiles1991/PlayerLevellingSystem/README.md

 **Level Up icon**
 - Create an Image (UI → Image) that says/looks like “Level Up”
 - Assign it to `levelUpIcon`
-- The script will hide it at Start and fade it out when leveling occurs
+- The script will hide it at Start and fade it out when levelling occurs

 ---